Adding manure to the garden provides a wealth of plant nutrients, right?

 As many of you already know, I raise chickens for eggs and compost.
 Poultry manure has a high nitrogen content and, mixed with straw bedding, makes for an excellent soil amendment.
 I only feed my hens organic laying pellets, organic treats, and mostly organic kitchen waste, so I feel safe using it after it has been properly composted.

-Before you accept a truck load of cow or horse manure from the local farm or stable, keep in mind that you have no control over medications being used on those animals.
+Before you accept a truck load of cow or horse manure from the local farm or stable, keep in mind that you have no control over medications being used on those animals, or on any pesticides, herbicides, or other chemicals that were used on their feed and which can pass through their digestive systems.
+Signs of toxic manure include poor germination rates, seedling death, distorted leaves and fruit, and smaller harvests.
 Also, horse and cow manure tends to be high in salt, which is fine once in a while, but it can build up to toxic levels if used too frequently.